-Last updated on September 28th, 2022 at 08:12 am
+Last updated on February 28th, 2024 at 09:43 am

 The production of Hi-8 camcorders has long since ceased.

-You may want to watch your old Hi-8 tapes to take a trip down memory lane, or you may simply want to convert your old Hi-8 tapes to DVD or a digital format to play their content on modern digital devices like HDTVs, computers, smartphones, tablets, or TV boxes.
+You may want to watch your old Hi-8 tapes to take a trip down memory lane, or you may want to convert your old Hi-8 tapes to DVD or a digital format to play their content on modern digital devices like HDTVs, computers, smartphones, tablets, or TV boxes.

 So, what option do you have if you want to play Hi-8 tapes without a camcorder?